 In my opinion, your LinkedIn profile is increasingly becoming a people reference point rather than a place for searching for strangers.
 Recruiters search for people for jobs they might have open because the data makes it easy to search professional details, and there are more professional profiles in the channel than anywhere on the internet.
 Search data though shows that this is largely unique to recruiters.
 Job seekers don’t search for recruiters in the same way.
 They are more likely to be searching for profiles by name because they have seen them elsewhere and want to check out their profile as a point of reference, or a means of connection or introduction.
 Keywords won’t enhance name searches.
 When people search for names, it is the names that match that come back, with some geographical and connection filtering.

 To get the best results from LinkedIn search, you need to consider how the algorithm that delivers and ranks results actually works.
-Results are based on: (In order.)
+Any local expert would be able to tell you that the results are based on: (In order.)

 - Location and proximity to you.